LT-IntroToAI-SY2526/assignment-1-intro-to-python-raberg1/a1_writeup.md

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?

+I think that python is super cool.
+The syntax is way easier than java.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.

 3. **What concepts were most challenging?** How did AI help you understand them?